 First things first!
 You may notice that your BOM may list "Short" or "Omit" for a particular part.
 Short means the designated component must be shorted by directly connecting its pads.
 You can easily do this with a cut resistor leg.

 Once you begin stuffing the PCB you will have lots of cut component leads to make any shorts.
 Go ahead and solder in the shorts as you cut off component legs.

 Omit means that you should simply leave that component empty.
 Do not apply a short or any other component.
 Leave it empty!

 Let’s get started!

-Again, as you stuff the PCB use the components from the base kit and element specific kit to stuff your PCB.
+Again, as you stuff the PCB, use the components from the base kit and Elements specific kit to stuff your PCB.
 Personally, I like to begin by inserting the op-amp sockets.
 They are located in the base kit box.

 Make sure you use both the basic kit and your element kit specific components.
 Components are generally stuffed from shortest to tallest for easiest assembly.
 Let's start with resistors since they are small and account for many of the on-board components.